Deborah J. Natoli

-Deborah Natoli, Ph.D., is an Associate Professor (Teaching) and director of the professional doctorate program at the USC Sol Price School of Public Policy.
-She teaches research methods, human behavior in organizations, leadership, and conducts teaching seminars.
+Deborah Natoli, Ph.D., is an Associate Professor (Teaching) and director of the professional doctorate program at the USC Price School of Public Policy.
+She teaches human behavior in organizations, research methods, science as detective work, teaching methods.

-Dr. Natoli began her career as a public high school social studies and psychology teacher with special assignment to support students from underprivileged communities.
-During her graduate study at Saint Louis University, she was selected by the Dean of the Graduate School to coordinate the Teaching Resource Center, her charge to work with a team to design and implement an interdisciplinary Future Faculty and Teaching Certificate Program for teaching assistants and pre-tenured professors across all schools and colleges to enhance the quality of undergraduate instruction and prepare TA’s for the professorate.
-Deborah became the founding director of SLU’s Center for Excellence in Teaching.
+Deborah worked for ten years as a public high school social studies teacher with special assignment to support the success of students from underprivileged communities.
+She returned to the university for a master’s degree in school counseling where the Dean of the Graduate School immediately offered her a position as his graduate assistant to design and implement a Future Faculty Program for teaching assistants across all schools and colleges to enhance the quality of undergraduate instruction and prepare TA’s for the professorate.
+Deborah became the founding director of the Center for Excellence in Teaching at Saint Louis University.

-Returning to the K-12 sector, Deborah worked as an independent school psychotherapist and teacher, directing curriculum oversight and designing an innovative faculty development and evaluation program grounded in her research with teachers-for-teachers.
-Her theory and model for teacher evaluation with focus on teacher personal and professional growth gained her opportunity for post-doc study with Robert Kegan at the Harvard Graduate School of Education where she connected with Brookline and Newton Public Schools, consulted with district superintendents, observed classroom instruction, and conducted interviews to collect data in Boston and advance her research.
+Returning to the K-12 sector, Deborah worked as an independent school psychotherapist and teacher, directing curriculum oversight and designing an innovative faculty development and evaluation program with teachers and for teachers.
+Her theory and model for teacher evaluation, with focus on teacher personal and professional growth, gained her opportunity for post-doc study with Robert Kegan at the Harvard Graduate School of Education where she connected with Brookline and Newton Public Schools to work with teachers and advance her research.